poursal/srp6a-php/README.md

 This PHP library project is published at [Packagist](https://packagist.org/packages/simon_massey/thinbus-php-srp).
 There is also a seperate repo that has a demo of how to use this library project at [thinbus-php-srp-demo](https://github.com/simbo1905/thinbus-php-srp-demo).

 **Note** Please read the [Thinbus documentation page](https://bitbucket.org/simon_massey/thinbus-srp-js) before attempting to use this library code as that is the documenation for the JavaScript that runs at the browser which is shipped with this PHP library.
-Also please try running the demo project at [thinbus-php-srp-demo](https://github.com/simbo1905/thinbus-php-srp-demo) and use browser developer tools to watch the SRP6a protocl run over AJAX.
+Also please try running the demo project at [thinbus-php-srp-demo](https://github.com/simbo1905/thinbus-php-srp-demo) and use browser developer tools to watch the SRP6a protocol run over AJAX.

 ## Running The Unit Tests